Sunday, 14 May 2023

 Because good god, this is a bad book.
 There's an imagination on display, but, other than the cover, that's the only positive about the entire thing.

-I wish we'd had the story described on the back cover. that sounded like it could be interesting.
+I wish we'd had the story described on the back cover.
+That sounded like it could be interesting.
 But instead of an evil girl and her cat being adopted into the life of the town and steadily spreading evil (something that's hinted at early on when she steals money from one of her victims) they spend the whole book in hiding while a bunch of random creatures start attacking the town.

 The girl and her cat are responsible for some of the creatures but not all.
 The effects of their bite on victims is so random that any sense of logic vanishes from the narrative very early on.